holochain/docs-pages/src/install.md

 Read through our [advanced installation guide](../install-advanced/) for tips and tricks on making your development environment easier to work with.

-## Setting up a repository with a pinned Holochain version
+## Using nix-shell in a repository with a pinned Holochain version

 Holochain is currently in rapid development, which means newer versions introduce new features and breaking changes.
 This means that it's likely that the version that you get with `nix-shell https://nightly.holochain.love` won't always work with existing hApp repositories.